The stationary AKPZ equation: logarithmic superdiffusivity

 Finally, it is also interesting to look at more local quantities, such as the time-dependence of the variance of the height increment at a single point, $H(t,0)-H(0,0)$.
 Since $H$ fails to be a function, we will study the variance of the height tested against a fixed test function of compact support.
 According to the physicists' predictions \cite{W91,barabasi1995fractal} and to numerical simulations \cite{Healy}, this should grow asymptotically like $\log t$, as for the linear equation.
 In Theorem~\ref{thm:logt} we prove an upper bound of this order (implying that the growth exponent $\beta$ is zero); as we explain in Remark \ref{rem:logt}, this is not in contradiction with our finding of anomalous diffusivity.

+To put our result into a wider context, let us mention that $\sqrt{\log t}$-behaviour for the diffusion coefficient has been conjectured also for a whole universality class of two-dimensional (self)-interacting diffusions, including tracer particles in non-ideal fluids \cite{Adler}, self-repelling random walks and Brownian polymers \cite{peliti1987random,amit1983asymptotic,obukhov1983renormalisation,Balint} and the diffusion of a tracer particle in the curl of the two-dimensional GFF \cite{Balint}.
+The best rigorous result we are aware of in this context are super-diffusivity lower and upper bounds of order $\log\log t$ and $\log t$ respectively, obtained in~\cite{LRY} for lattice gas models and in \cite{Balint} for self-repelling polymers and for the diffusion in the curl of the GFF.
+We believe that the tools developed in the present paper (and in particular Theorem~\ref{thm:Main}) will help to significantly improve the estimates for these models.

 The crucial ingredient of the proof is a control of the variance of the time integral of the nonlinearity, that is obtained via an iterative argument inspired by the works \cite{Landim2004,Yau}, where the authors study the super-diffusivity of the asymmetric simple exclusion process (ASEP) in dimensions $d=1,2$.